matryoshka-model/mongo-wrapper/CONTRIBUTING.md

      }
     ```

-    This way executing a `composer update -o` on the `develop` branch of MongoDB wrapper you'll have the code on `develop` branch of matryoshka library.
+    This way executing a `composer update -o` in your local MongoDB wrapper repository your vendor will contain the `develop` of matryoshka library.

 ## Contributing process